Home

 Biography

-Dr. Michael L. Valan is currently serving as an Assistant Professor at Jindal Global Law School, O.P.
-Jindal Global University (Institution of Eminence, Deemed to be University).
+Dr. Michael L. Valan is currently serving as an Associate Professor (Criminology) at Jindal Global Law School, O.P.
+Jindal Global University (Institution of Eminence).
 He holds a Master’s degree and Ph.D. in Criminology from the University of Madras, Tamil Nadu.

 During his research tenure, he worked as a Research Assistant on several projects sponsored by UNICEF and the Bureau of Police Research and Development (BPR&D).
 He has actively participated in numerous national and international conferences, seminars, and workshops, where he has presented academic papers.
 Notably, his first research paper was awarded Best Research Paper at the 36th All India Criminology Conference held in New Delhi.